LGBTQ rights in Cyprus: Gender identity and expression

 In November 2017, President Nicos Anastasiades met advocacy group Accept-LGBT Cyprus to discuss issues concerning transgender rights.
 A bill to allow transgender people to change their legal sex has been drafted, with the support of the President and the Justice Minister.
 On 10 June 2019, following months of stalling and delay, four parents of transgender children spoke in favor of the bill and urged for its "speedy adoption".
-The legislation would allow transgender people over 18 to right to change their legal gender on the basis of self-determination, without a diagnosis, hormonal treatment or sex reassignment surgery.
+The legislation would allow transgender people over 18 the right to change their legal gender on the basis of self-determination, without a diagnosis, hormonal treatment or sex reassignment surgery.

 Living conditions

 In 1996, a criminal trial against Father Pancratios Meraklis, who was accused of sodomy, caused serious rioting that stopped the proceedings.
 Meraklis had been regarded as a possible bishop, but was blocked by then Archbishop of Cyprus, Chrysostomos I of Cyprus, who believed Meraklis to be homosexual and that AIDS could be spread through casual conduct.
 These comments irked public health officials and more open-minded Cyprus citizens.

 In 2003, a 28-year-old Cypriot man was barred from getting a driver's license because he was regarded as "psychologically unstable".
 The man had been discharged from the military for homosexuality, which the military then classified as a mental illness.

 In April 2019, the Ministry of Foreign Affairs sent instructions in all embassies, requesting that they support local LGBT activists.
 On 17 May, the International Day Against Homophobia, the ministry raised the rainbow flag, as did several Cypriot embassies throughout the world.

-The ‘gay-scene’ continues to grow in Cyprus.
-Bars, clubs and other gay-friendly establishments are found in several cities, including Paphos, Limassol, Larnaca and Nicosia, although Paphos is the only city with the longest running gay bar called ‘Different Bar’ since 1993.
-Other cities have tried to open bars and clubs, but due to the narrow-minded locals (which does not apply to Paphos due to the large, gay touristic influence since the late 70s) have closed down or are not as busy as they should be.
+The "gay-scene" continues to grow in Cyprus.
+Bars, clubs and other gay-friendly establishments are found in several cities, including Paphos, Limassol, Larnaca and Nicosia, although Paphos is the only city with the longest running gay bar called Different Bar since 1993.
+Other cities have tried to open bars and clubs, with less success.
+(Paphos has, in contrast to these other locations, a large, gay touristic influence since the late 1970s).